gfranko/jquery.selectBoxIt.js/README.markdown

 After you have verified your code, send a pull request to the `SelectBoxIt` dev branch.
 After you send a pull request, you will hear back from me shortly after I review your code.

-You'll find source code in the "src" subdirectory!_
+You'll find source code in the "src" subdirectory!

 ##Change Log

 `0.5.0` - April 29, 2012   **MAJOR REWRITE**

-- `SelectBoxIt` has been rewritten using the jQueryUI Widget Factory!
+- `SelectBoxIt` has been rewritten using the `jQueryUI Widget Factory`!
 This means that `SelectBoxIt` depends on both jQuery and the jQueryUI Widget Factory.
 This also means that there are a few API changes that are not backwards compatible...
 	* `getOption()`, `getOptions()`, and `create()` were all removed from the Method API
-	* To use the custom pseudo selector, you must now use $(":selectBox-selectBoxIt")
+	* To use the custom pseudo selector, you must now use `$(":selectBox-selectBoxIt")`

-- `SelectBoxIt` now uses [grunt](https://github.com/cowboy/grunt) to run jsHint for code quality checking, Jasmine for unit testing, and UglifyJS for minification.
+- `Grunt` Integration.  `SelectBoxIt` now uses [grunt](https://github.com/cowboy/grunt) to run jsHint for code quality checking, Jasmine for unit testing, and UglifyJS for minification.

-- Removed AMD Support
+- Removed `AMD` Support

 `0.4.0` - April 28, 2012